Ecwid/ecwid-api-docs/includes/_orders.md

 This way your app will save some time as you will be performing less requests to the Ecwid API and they will be much more efficient.

+#### Q: How to get info about abandoned sales?

+To get abandoned sale information, specify `INCOMPLETE` status for `paymentStatus` filter when searching for orders.

+Also, check the [carts endpoint](#carts) methods for accessing abandoned carts

 > Request example

 ```http